BluBracket/docs.blubracket.com/content/faq/what-risks-can-the-iac-scans-find/index.md

   - src:
 ---

 BluBracket's infrastructure-as-code (IaC) scanning runs automatically on every repository.
-If there are any support IaC-related files, they'll be scanned for risks according to best-practices recommendations outlined below.
+If there are any supported IaC-related files, they'll be scanned for risks according to best-practices recommendations outlined below.

 ### What IaC file types are supported